-For employees aged 18, or higher:
+For employees83 aged 18, or higher:

-Indicators: Indicator 1.11.1 The UoC shall comply with collective bargaining agreements (if applicable) and industry standards on regular working hours, but shall not exceed 8 hours per day and 48 hours in a normal week (excluding breaks) .
+Indicators: Indicator 1.11.1 The UoC shall comply with collective bargaining agreements (if applicable) and industry standards on regular working hours, but shall not exceed 8 hours per day and 48 hours in a normal week (excluding breaks) ^{84,85} .
 Indicator 1.11.2 The UoC shall keep records of the hours worked by employees.
 Indicator 1.11.3 The UoC shall ensure that overtime hours are voluntary, occur only under exceptional circumstances and are not requested regularly.
 Indicator 1.11.4 The UoC shall ensure that overtime is not more than 12 hours per week.
-Indicator 1.11.5 The UoC shall ensure that overtime hours are paid at a premium rate as defined by collective bargaining agreements (if applicable) or industry https://www.ilo.org/wcmsp5/groups/public/@dgreports/@dcomm/@publ/documents/publication/wcms 104895.pd
+Indicator 1.11.5 The UoC shall ensure that overtime hours are paid at a premium rate 86 as defined by collective bargaining agreements (if applicable) or industry

-&lt;sup>82 ILO.
+82 ILO.
 2007.
 Working time around the world: trends in working hours, laws and policies in a global comparative perspective.